siddontang/xkcdsay/README.md

 ## TODO - Need help

+- [ ] Find a better way to show the image when the Terminal doesn't support Sixel
 - [ ] support comic cache for xkcdsay
 - [ ] add an ASCII art support like cowsay for the saying words